Annihilation radiation

 Annihilation radiation is a term used in Gamma spectroscopy for the photon radiation produced when a particle and its antiparticle collide and annihilate.
 Most commonly, this refers to 511-keV photons produced by an electron interacting with a positron.
 These photons are frequently referred to as gamma rays, despite having their origin outside the nucleus, due to unclear distinctions between types of photon radiation.
-Positively charged electrons (Positrons) are emitted from the nucleus as it undergoes β+ decay.
+The positively-charged antiparticle of the electron (known as the positron) is emitted from the nucleus as it undergoes β+ decay.
 The positron travels a short distance (a few millimeters), depositing any excess energy before it combines with a free electron.
 The mass of the e- and e+ is completely converted into two photons with an energy of 511 keV each.
 These annihilation photons are emitted in opposite directions, 180˚ apart.
 This is the basis for PET scanners in a process called coincidence counting.

 Annihilation radiation is not monoenergetic, unlike gamma rays produced by radioactive decay.
 The production mechanism of annihilation radiation introduces Doppler broadening.
 The annihilation peak produced in a photon spectrum by annihilation radiation therefore has a higher full width at half maximum (FWHM) than decay-generated gamma rays in spectrum.
 The difference is more apparent with high resolution detectors, such as Germanium detectors, than with low resolution detectors such as Sodium iodide detectors.

-Because of their well-defined energy (511 keV) and characteristic, Doppler-broadened shape, annihilation radiation can often be useful in defining the energy calibration of a gamma ray spectrum.
+Because of their well-defined energy (510.99895069(16) keV) and characteristic, Doppler-broadened shape, annihilation radiation can often be useful in defining the energy calibration of a gamma ray spectrum.